 What is Metropolitan Family Service (MFS)?

-A local nonprofit delivering social services to greater Portland and SW Washington citizens.
+A Portland based nonprofit delivering social services to Oregon and SW Washington citizens.
 MFS has been a part of the community since 1950.
 MFS programs support children, families, and older adults from all walks of life with most helping those who are facing cultural or economic barriers.
+The mission of MFS is to help people move beyond the limitations of poverty, inequity and social isolation.

 What is Social Purpose Works (SPW)?

-Realizing that the biggest generation is moving toward retirement or pivoting to new careers, MFS started SPW to harness this incredible human resource; you might be the generation (baby boomers) that wants to use your professional skills on small, short term projects and make a difference for nonprofits across the Portland Metro area.
+Realizing that the biggest generation is moving toward retirement or pivoting to new careers, MFS started SPW to harness this incredible human resource; you might be the generation (baby boomers) that wants to use your professional skills on small, short term projects and make a difference for nonprofits across Oregon and SW Washington.

 What is the service offered by SPW?